-There are several cenotes you can visit, there are actually thousands and thousands of cenotes, check out this guide to cenotes by Food Fun Travel for more information on some of the best you can visit.
+There are actually thousands and thousands of cenotes, check out this guide to cenotes by Food Fun Travel for more information on some of the best you can visit.

 We are just highlighting a few nearby Tulum, but there are many more that you could make an entire vacation out of visiting cenotes!

 Dos Ojos Park